SamSverko/SamSverko/README.md

 🔭 **On the side:** Working on [Flatbread](https://github.com/SamSverko/flatbread).
 A side-project to digitize my never-ending pile of recipes.

-🌱 **Currently learning:** React, MongoDB, Next.js, and so much more!
+🌱 **Currently learning:** React, MongoDB, Next.js, Shopify app development, and so much more!

 ---